RayCZ/kotlin-web-site/pages/docs/reference/lambdas.md

 # Higher-Order Functions and Lambdas

-Higher-Order Functions and Lambdas ：高階函數和 Lambda 表示法
+Higher-Order Functions and Lambdas ：高階函數和 Lambda 表達式

 Kotlin functions are [*first-class*](https://en.wikipedia.org/wiki/First-class_function), which means that they can be stored in variables and data structures, passed as arguments to and returned from other [higher-order functions](#higher-order-functions).
 You can operate with functions in any way that is possible for other non-function values.